DriftingOtter/Typr/README.md

 # Typr: Your Personal Typing Tutor :keyboard:.

 ## Description 📜
-> typr is a Python-based application that utilizes the 'rich' module to provide you with a simple yet satisfying feel when doing typing test. typr is designed to be simple & easy to use; great for testing your skills & improving as a typist whenever you would like.
+> typr is a Python-based application that utilizes the 'rich' module to provide you with a simple yet satisfying tui when typing, typr is designed to be simple & easy to use; Whenever you want a simple but satisfying typing test tool.

 ## Installation Guide
 1. Check Python Version: